Center for

 Title: Scalable Optimizations for MPI-IO

-Duration: September 2004 - Present
+Duration: September 2004 - August 2011

 Objectives: In this project, we address several I/O problems that exist in today's parallel computing environments, which includes client-side file caching, versioning, non-contiguous I/O, and MPI I/O semantics for file atomicity and consistency.
 Traditional solutions, such as using the byte-range file locking, often centralize the I/O control, which can significantly hamper the I/O parallelism.
 Several alternative strategies are proposed and demonstrated to be very scalable.